Masterclass

 Share

-Fundraising for a start-up is quite a challenging task.
-You have a business that requires finance to grow, but giving up equity in the business is something that you do not wish to do at this early stage.
+Fundraising for a start-up is quite challenging.
+You have a business that requires financing to grow, but giving up equity in the company is not something you wish to do at this early stage.
 That’s where SAFEs or Simple Agreements for Future Equity come into the picture.
-Now here’s the question - how do SAFEs work and get converted?
+Now, here’s the question: how do SAFEs work and get converted?

-Compared to the traditional funding models such as equity priced rounds, SAFEs are more manageable and faster to close.
+Compared to the traditional funding models, such as equity-priced rounds, SAFEs are more manageable and faster to close.
 That’s the reason they have gained tremendous popularity among early-stage start-ups and angel investors.
-In this guide, we will be explaining how SAFEs operate, how they get converted, and the things that you should consider when fundraising using SAFEs.
+In this guide, we will explain how SAFEs operate, how they are converted, and what you should consider when fundraising with SAFEs.
 Let’s dive in!

 How Does a SAFE Work?